larryhynes/rspamd.com/about.md

 ## Introduction

-Rspamd is an advanced spam filtering system that allows evaluation of messages by a number of rules including regular expressions, statistical analysis and custom services such as URL black lists.
+rspamd is an advanced spam filtering system that allows evaluation of messages by a number of rules including regular expressions, statistical analysis and custom services such as URL black lists.
 Each message is analysed by rspamd and given a `spam score`.

-According to this spam score, and the user's settings, rspamd recommends an action for the MTA to apply to the message - for example to pass, reject or add a header.
-Rspamd is designed to process hundreds of messages per second simultaneously and has a number of features available.
+According to this spam score, and the user's settings, rspamd recommends an action for the MTA to apply to the message - for example to pass, reject or add a header. rspamd is designed to process hundreds of messages per second simultaneously and has a number of features available.

 ## Spam filtering features {#features}

 The rspamd distribution contains a number of mail processing features, including such techniques as:

-* **Regular expressions filtering** - allows basic processing of messages, their textual parts, MIME headers and SMTP data received by the MTA against a set of expressions that includes both normal regular expressions and message processing functions.
-Rspamd expressions are a powerful tool that allows message filtering based on pre-defined rules.
+* **Regular expressions filtering** - allows basic processing of messages, their textual parts, MIME headers and SMTP data received by the MTA against a set of expressions that includes both normal regular expressions and message processing functions. rspamd expressions are a powerful tool that allows message filtering based on pre-defined rules.
 This feature is similar to regular expressions in the spamassassin spam filter.
 Moreover, rspamd supports Spamassassin rules directly via [the plugin](https://rspamd.com/doc/modules/spamassassin.html).

 * **SPF module** which validates a message's sender against the policy defined in the DNS record of the sender's domain.
 You can read about SPF policies [here](http://www.openspf.org/).
 A number of mail systems, such as `gmail` or `yahoo mail`, include SPF support.